codeslake/RefVSR/README.md

 > * For all models, GPU with 24GB memory is required.
 We use Nvidia GeForce RTX 3090 in practice.
 > * Make sure to open the script file to set proper GPU device by modifying `CUDA_VISIBLE_DEVICES=...`.

-## Training with the proposed two-stage training stretagy (Sec.
-4 in the main paper)
+## Training with the proposed two-stage training strategy
+**Recommended to go through wiki pages for [Logging](https://github.com/codeslake/RefVSR/wiki/Log-Details) and [Details of training and testing scripts](https://github.com/codeslake/RefVSR/wiki/Training-&-Testing-Details) before running the scripts.**

 1. The pre-training stage (Sec.
 4.1. in the main paper)

     ```shell